Programme

 Opening Session

-- Mr Vasco ALVES CORDEIRO (PT/PES), President of the European Committee of the Regions, Member of the Azores Regional Parliament (online)
+- Mr Vasco Alves Cordeiro (PT/PES), President of the European Committee of the Regions, Member of the Azores Regional Parliament (by video message)

-- Mr Dušan RAIČEVIĆ, Mayor of Bar, Co-Chair of the Joint Consultative Committee CoR-Montenegro, President of the Network of Associations of Local Authorities of South East Europe (NALAS)
+- Mr Mehmet Ergün Turan, President of the Network of Associations of Local Authorities of South-East Europe (NALAS), Mayor of Fatih, Türkiye

 Coffee Break